 The fair value of these instruments has been derived from the FTN Model.
 The FTN Model primarily employs the static discounted cash flow method which estimates the fair value of loans, time deposits and FHLB advances by discounting the cash flows the instruments are expected to generate by the yields currently available to investors on instruments of comparable risk and duration.
 Therefore, to calculate present value, the Bank makes assumptions about the size and timing of expected cash flows and appropriate discount rates.
 In that regard, the derived fair value estimates cannot be substantiated by comparison to independent markets and, in many cases, could not be realized in immediate settlement of the instruments.
-Disclosures about Fair Value of Financial Instruments.
+Disclosures about Fair Value of Financial Instruments excludes certain financial instruments and all nonfinancial instruments from its disclosure requirements.
 Accordingly, the aggregate fair value amounts presented do not represent the underlying value of the Company.